Increasingly, physicians are graduating from medical school and

 Frequently Asked Questions: Noncompete clauses

-non-solicitation clauses.
-While a physician seeking employment will
+covenants.
+While a physician seeking employment will want to avoid

-want to avoid signing an unduly restrictive provision, a physician
+signing an unduly restrictive provision, a physician employing other

 Contracts and physicians: The good, the bad & the things to